submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * Globalnet will not work properly if deployed using the Helm charts due to missing RBAC permissions needed to utilize Kubernetes leader election.
 This will be fixed in v0.16.2.
+* `subctl verify` with Globalnet installed may fail with a panic.
+This will be fixed in v0.16.2.

 ## v0.16.0